 Louisa May Alcott is considered by many people to be an excellent writer of children's stories.
-Her book Little Woman is considered a classic and has been among the most popular books for girls.
-It has been made into a movie on a number of occasions which has added to its fame.
+Her book Little Woman is considered a classic and has been among the most popular books for girls of all time.
+It has been made into movies and mini-series on numerous occasions which has added to its fame.

 Romans 8:6 For to be carnally minded is death; but to be spiritually minded is life and peace.
 7 Because the carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be.